masc-ucsc/docs/docs/pyrope/04-variables.md

 * conditionals (`if`) update valids independently for each path

-* A tuple has the valid set to false if any of the tuple fields are invalid
+* A tuple field has the valid set to false if any of the parent tuple fields is invalid

-* The valid computation can be overwritten with the `valid` method
+* The valid computation can be overwritten with the `__valid` attribute.
+This is possible during execution or reset.

 [^clear]: Non-register variables are initialized to zero each cycle too, the